Natural Baby Life logo (480 x 130)

 What should you eat instead if you are craving bread?

-Breads are carbohydrates, and carbohydrates should only constitute about a third of your daily food intake, however much your brain is directing you to shuffle your bread box for your next fix.
+If you’re looking for ideal nutrition, know that breads are carbohydrates, and carbohydrates should only constitute about a third of your daily food intake.

 • Cauliflower bread or crust